cognate-lang/cognate/README.md

 ./examples/fizzbuzz
 ```
 ### Block Garbage Collection
 By default, all Cognate objects are garbage collected by the Boehm garbage collector (libgc).
 However, the version of libBlocksRuntime (which provides lexical closures) in the Debian repositories does not expose the correct functions to work with the garbage collector.
 What this means is that using blocks can leak memory in specific scenarios (try using valgrind on tests/block.cog).
 This can be rectified if you install libBlocksRuntime from [here](https://github.com/mackyle/blocksruntime) after applying the BlocksRuntime patch found in this repository.
 Now Cognate should automatically use the garbage collector for blocks.
+Make sure to only have one version of libBlocksRuntime installed at once, or the compiler will not run.